Kathleen J. Owens

 Today and every day I’m thankful I have to opportunity to help people and make a difference in their lives.

-UCLA - CFP candidate Personal Financial Planning certificate, in-progress
+UCLA - Personal Financial Planning Certificate-Certified Financial Planner candidate

 BS Business Administration: summa cum laude